-The District's investment in LOGIC (the Pool), which is a 2a7-like pool recorded at amortized cost.
+The District's investment in TexPool, which is a 2a7-like pool, is recorded at amortized cost, which is believed to approximate fair value.
 A 2a7-like pool is one which is not registered with the Securities and Exchange Commission (SEC) as an investment company, but nevertheless has a policy that it will, and does, operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940.